 Next, we will go for the dark shades.
 Though there is not much to do we did a little touch on the dark shades.

 Step 3 & Finishing Touch

-Finally, we will merge ‘Eye Bags’ and ‘Dark Shades’ Layer together and decrease the opacity to ‘25%’.
+Finally, we will merge ‘Eye Bags’ and ‘Dark Shades’ Layers together and decrease the opacity to ‘25%’.
 And, this looks pretty much appropriate for the image.
 Well, other images may require more or less depending on the subject view.

 I hope this tutorial helps and if you got to points properly you can remove dark circles in a minute.
-In here we have also learned how to remove shadow under eyes Photoshop and techniques of Photoshop softening bags under the eyes.
+In here we have also learned how to remove shadows under the eyes Photoshop and techniques of Photoshop softening bags under the eyes.

 Ans: You can remove eye bags/dark circles from your image easily with the editing software ‘Photoshop‘.
 A couple of techniques you can apply for the editing. but the most convenient one is the ‘Patch Tool’.
 You can use the tool and see the results instantly.